dawnzs01/FlakyBuild/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
-Remove any section if not needed.

 **To Reproduce**
-Steps to reproduce the behavior:
+Describe here the steps to reproduce the behavior
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
+**Environment:**
- - OS: [e.g. Windows, macOS, Linux]
+ - OS: [e.g. iOS]
- - HyperLap2D Version [e.g. 0.0.1]

-**Runtime (please complete the following information):**
- - Device: [e.g. Google Pixel]
- - OS: [e.g. Android 10]
+ - JDK [e.g. OracleJDK 12]
- - Runtime Version [e.g. 0.0.1]
+ - Version [e.g. 1.2.0]

 **Additional context**
 Add any other context about the problem here.